Call for Proposals is now open

 Background

-The Illicit Networks Workshop (INW) includes the leading scholars and analysts from across the world that share a research interest in the use of network analysis in furthering the understanding of the activities of individuals, groups and organisations engaged in organised crime, gangs, transnational crime, terrorism, economic crime, environmental crime and corruption issues.
-The INW is designed with the goal of maximizing meaningful and on-going knowledge exchange among researchers, policy makers and those involved in policy, programme and practical engagement with illicit networks.
-While some members draw heavily on quantitative social network analysis, others utilise other methods (e.g., ethnography) for studying illicit networks.
-The focus is less on the relative merits of approach and more on the rigour of the science and value of the insights to theory building and practical policy solutions.
+The Illicit Networks Workshop (INW) includes the leading scholars and analysts from across the world that share a research interest in the use of network analysis in furthering the understanding of the activities of individuals, groups, and organizations engaged in organized crime, gangs, transnational crime and corruption issues.
+The INW is designed with the goal of maximizing meaningful and ongoing knowledge exchange among researchers, policy makers and those involved in policy, program and practical engagement with illicit networks.
+While some members draw heavily on quantitative social network analysis, others utilize other methods (e.g. ethnography) for studying illicit networks.
+The focus is less on the relative merits of the approach and more on the rigor of the science and value of the insights to theory building and practical policy solutions.

 Call for proposals